 Non-polarized dermoscopy.
 Light is transmitted via the dermatoscope—light source (blue, black, and red arrows).
 The red arrow represents the superficial penetrating light, the main source of contrast using non-polarized dermoscopy, which undergoes minimal scattering events.
 The black arrow represents the deep penetrating light, contributing a small fraction of the back-reflected light due to multiple scattering events.
 The blue arrow represents the surface glare, eliminated by the use of the immersion fluid.

 POLARIZED DERMOSCOPY (PD)

-Polarized dermatoscopes (PDs) are similar to NPDs with the main difference between the two being that PD uses two polarized filters to achieve cross-polarization, which eliminates the glare off the skin.2 One advantage of PDs is that they do ...
+Polarized dermatoscopes (PDs) are similar to NPDs with the main difference between the two being that PD uses two polarized filters to achieve cross-polarization, which eliminates the glare off the skin.2 One advantage of PDs is that they do not require direct contact ...